How COVID-19 impacts startup valuations

-It is a deep crisis.
+It is a deep crisis that we experience now due to Covid-19 global pandemic.
 We will have to prepare for a long and intense venture-winter, funding will be harder to get and down-rounds will be the new normal.
+Many founders are now wondering how ther startup valuation will change.
 Some analysts we have spoken to predict a 25% to 30% shutdown quote of great startups within the next 6 months and string effects on global economy and costs of the new economy.
 France (EUR 4.3 Billion!) and German governments cover (high-valued) startups well and show the world that those are great places for ventures.
 Those governments did not hesitate and provided a safety net for their startup hubs.
 In Austria we have nearly a billion Euro worth of investments and governmental grants, which have been invested over the last decade, at risk.
 Some mechanisms are in place, but those measures do not compare to Germany or France yet – key-players of the ecosystem are still fighting for additional programs.
 Our current government is startup friendly and we are positive that high-valued startups could be covered in Austria soon as well.

 Company valuations – see Venture Capital Method, First Chicago Method or Payne Scorecard Method – especially startup valuations – remain an art based on experience.
 The numbers about down-rounds in this article reflect the current market view, based on feedback our valuation and transaction specialists gathered through interviews last week.
 The findings show clearly a drop in market sentiment.
 Less investors are willing to invest and if they still do, they will aim for bargains and discounts.
 Investors and key-players of the industry are preparing startups and their peers for down-rounds all over Europe.
 Terms and conditions of investments will get tougher.
 Valuations and risk-premiums will find a new level as supply and demand – looking at investors and great startups – is shifting far away from a healthy equilibrium.
 Those willing to invest during the crisis are only a few, while there are much more startups in need of financing due to a drastically reduced runway as business eroded for many.
 White Knights will be perceived more like high-risk taking sharks – that’s the honest truth, if you like it or not.